 A Hive metastore client always uses the first URI to connect with the metastore server.
-In case the metastore server becomes unreachable, the client randomly picks a URI from the list and tries to connect with it.
+If the metastore server becomes unreachable, the client randomly picks up a URI from the list and attempts to connect with that.

 1.2.
 Software Configuration